-As winter weather arrives, many homeowners will be completing measures to keep their families warm throughout the season.
-In addition to stocking up on hot cocoa and comfortable blankets, taking a few straightforward steps to ready your home for cold temperatures can go a long way.
+As winter weather arrives, many homeowners will be taking measures to keep their families warm throughout the season.
+In addition to stocking up on hot cocoa and comfortable blankets, taking a few simple steps to ready your home for cold temperatures can go a long way.
 Don’t hibernate for the winter — just prepare for it.

 Check the caulk and weather strips around doors and windows.
-The Department of Energy recommends caulking your window frames and any potential cracks that air could escape from to not only help keep warm air captured in your home during the cold, but to help prevent water damage and ensure adequate indoor air quality.
+The Department of Energy suggests caulking your window frames and any potential cracks that air could escape from to not only help keep warm air secured in your home during the cold, but to help avoid water damage and ensure adequate indoor air quality.

 Wrap water pipes in your basement or crawl space with insulation sleeves.